History of Frank Ocean in Timeline

 Loading Video...

-October 23, 2017: Covers and Visual Essay for i-D Magazine
+October 23, 2017: Cover and visual essay for British fashion magazine, i-D

 On October 23, 2017, Frank Ocean made two covers and a visual essay for British fashion magazine, i-D.

-2017: Inclusion in Forbes 30 Under 30
+2017: Included in Forbes 30 Under 30

-2017: Last Live Performances
+2017: Last Live Performances Until Coachella

-2017: Mentioned Lionel McGruder Jr. in "Lens"
+2017: Mentioned Lionel McGruder Jr. in 'Lens'

 Loading Video...

-February 14, 2018: Release of "Moon River" Cover
+February 14, 2018: Release of "Moon River" cover

 Loading Video...

-May 2018: Feature on ASAP Rocky's Album
+May 2018: Featured on ASAP Rocky's album Testing

-July 9, 2018: "Blonde" certified platinum by RIAA
+July 9, 2018: Blonde certified platinum

-August 2018: Feature on Travis Scott's "Carousel"
+August 2018: Featured on Travis Scott's Astroworld

-September 2018: Legal Dispute with Travis Scott
+September 2018: Legal action against Travis Scott

 November 6, 2018: Blonded Radio Midterm Specials and Merchandise Release

-February 5, 2019: Tumblr Account Hacked
+February 5, 2019: Tumblr account hacked

 October 19, 2019: Release of "DHL" and announcement of vinyl singles